soubh1k/jekyll-theme-chirpy/_posts/2020-05-16-1-bit-and-2-bit-characters.md

 **Solution Approach**

 * This is a pretty simple problem.
-We start traversing the array from the beginning.
+We start traversing the vector from the beginning.
 If we read `0`, we know element is 1 bit and if we read `1` we increment the traversal index by one and we know that this would be a 2 bit number.
 * We return the final result as `true` if 1 bit or `false` otherwise.

 **Complexity**

+Let _n_ be the size of the input vector.
 * Time complexity - _O(n)_.
 We need to traverse the entire vector once.
 * Space complexity - _O(1)_.